 2. Build for Who You Are Today

 The new terminal isn’t trying to mimic Atlanta or O’Hare.
 It’s designed for Pittsburgh.
-The rolling roofline echoes our hills, the art is local, and the restaurants are homegrown.
+The rolling roofline echoes our hills, the art is local, and the restaurants and breweries are homegrown.
 It’s a love letter to Western Pennsylvania that also happens to move 10 million people a year efficiently through security.

 Cassotis built an airport that feels like it belongs here.
 That’s the business lesson: identity is an advantage.